VR51/host-flash/README.md

 # Quick Note About the IP Address Options

-Host Flash lets you choose from 4 IP address mapping options.
+Host Flash™ lets you choose from 4 IP address mapping options.
 The IP address you choose is the address your computer will call when host names in the list of bad hosts are requested.
 Here is more information about these options.

 127.0.0.1